 Since the expected lifespan for residents of Hong Kong is 83 years—ranking seventh among nations globally2—it may not seem like irrational exuberance that the best off among Hong Kong’s citizens might do significantly better.
 Quite the contrary, as it is well known that the wealthy outlive their less affluent counterparts by a wide margin.
 Moreover, according to a 2015 study by the Urban Institute, higher wealth and income is associated with better health across every economic level.3 The rich tend to outlive the middle class, and the middle class outlive the poor.
 Projecting a longer than average lifespan in accord with one’s wealth aligns with the known facts.

-But the survey revealed that the optimism of Hong Kong’s high net worth outstripped that of almost all other nations, including those in Singapore, Taiwan, and the United States, which raises two important questions: Why do the wealthy live so much longer, and why are Hong Kong’s rich in particular so bullish on a 100-year and more lifespan?
+But the survey revealed that the optimism of Hong Kong’s high net worth outstripped that of almost all other nations, including those in Singapore, Taiwan, and the United States.
+This raises two important questions.
+First, why do the wealthy live so much longer?
+And second, why are Hong Kong’s rich in particular so bullish on a 100-year and more lifespan?

 Attitude is key,4 which includes the personal responsibility to make self-care, fitness, and a healthy lifestyle a priority.
 Behavioral factors, better access to health care, safer neighborhoods, and lower stress play an obvious role in keeping the wealthy healthier.
 Further, in the case of the prosperous of Hong Kong, 90 percent of them responded that investing in and caring for their health was more important than increasing their wealth.
 They are putting their money where it counts.